1. Cover Letter Heading

 Cover Letter Length: How long should a cover letter be?

-As a rule of thumb, your cover should be between a half page and a full page (usually this means between 250-400 words).- Above all, it shouldn’t exceed one page in length.
+The perfect cover letter length can depend on a wide range of factors.
+As a rule of thumb, your cover should be between a half page and a full page (usually this means between 250-400 words).
+Above all, it shouldn’t exceed one page in length.
 Stick to the essentials–use the space to comprehensively, but concisely, showcase your most relevant qualifications to the role.

 If your letter is too short, the hiring manager might question your interest in the role.
 If you submit a three-page document, the hiring manager likely won’t have time to read it.